Artist Statement

 I am a visual artist who paints in watercolor and oil, and I work three-dimensionally with wire and found materials.
 I always intend to capture nature's beauty and hidden transformational forces while concomitantly connecting to global issues menacing ecological sustainability.

-My current painting series is informed by the hidden world of soil, initiated by observations of exposed tree roots along the Umpqua River in Oregon twelve years ago.
+My current painting series is informed by the hidden world of soil, initiated by observations of exposed tree roots along the Umpqua River in Oregon, twelve years ago.
 This investigation continues today on trips to the upstate NY countryside and reading about the interconnections between fungi and tree roots.
 Discovering this entangled underground network has expanded my way of thinking and creating.

 I rely on intuition, spontaneity, and imagination to reveal a world not easily observed.
 This painting process connects me with an inner vision transcending my training in nineteenth-century landscape schools.
-Often, I arrive at a composition by improvising with the fluidity of paint, combining dripping, and tilting the work surface and layering bold brushwork and fine figurative detail.
+Often, I arrive at a composition by improvising with the fluidity of paint, combining dripping, tilting the work surface, and layering bold brushwork and fine figurative detail.
 I build illuminated pictorial spaces in vivid colors, expressing my love of color and this world's inherent energy.
 I place tiny eccentric microbial structures and subterranean organisms to flourish within these spaces.
 Referencing insects, animals, and microscopic patterns invokes nature's diversity and combines imagination with science.
 Roots and mycelium networks weave their way down from the top of the painting, resembling nerves and neurons that subconsciously appear to be reaching out.
 This visionary landscape challenges our perception of the underground as lifeless and fuses the seen with the unseen.

 My sculpted works with wire and found materials express the essence of birds, insects, and nests.
 Engaging with themes of multispecies extinction, their austerity and neutral palette are ghost-like and represent an uncertain future of shrinking habitats.